joneswack/ocr-workbench/README.md

 Scanned documents are essentially collections of images stored in PDF format.
 While easy to view and share, their text content is not machine-readable by default.
 Extracting this text requires specialized machine learning techniques.
 Optical Character Recognition (OCR) converts text in images into structured, machine-readable data that can be reliably used for tasks such as document search, analysis, and automated processing.

-**What about VLMs?**
+**Aren't VLMs much better than OCR engines?**

-Vision-Language Models (VLMs) can read and interpret text in images, but their outputs are inherently non-deterministic.
+Vision-Language Models (VLMs) can read text in images and even understand image semantics, but their outputs are inherently non-deterministic.
 This lack of reproducibility—along with the risk of hallucinated or missing text—often makes them unsuitable for production and regulated environments.
+As of today, OCR engines are still the preferred choice in these scenarios.

 ## Installation

-Since the dependencies of different OCR libraries can have conflicts, we have one Python environment per OCR library.
-All of them use uv as a dependency manager.
-Make sure to have installed it as a prerequisite.
+Since the dependencies of different OCR libraries can have conflicts, we use a separate Python environment per OCR library.
+Each one uses [uv](https://docs.astral.sh/uv/) as a dependency manager.
+Make sure to install uv before moving on.

-Setup the respective environment using:
+Set up the respective environment using:
 ```console
 cd <environment-name>
 uv sync
 ```
+where ``<environment-name>`` is one of ``docling_environment``, ``mineru_environment``, ``azure_environment``.

 For docling with tesseract OCR, tesseract needs to be installed:
 ```console